CharlieDigital/typescript-is-like-csharp/docs/index.md

 features:
   - title: Easy to Learn
     details: TypeScript and C# are both from Anders Hejlsberg at Microsoft and share a similar design and feel familiar; if you know one, it's easy to learn the other.
-  - title: Fast and Perfomant
+  - title: Fast and Performant
     details: .NET is a multi-threaded runtime capable of higher throughput compared to JavaScript based frameworks (often an order of magnitude difference!)
   - title: Stable and Secure
     details: Tired of half-baked NPM packages?  .NET's ecosystem has many mature, battle-tested libraries that are free from the types of attack vectors in JS.